Shifted Poisson structures on differentiable stacks: -graded Lie groupoids and cohomology

 The following lemma can be verified in a straightforward manner.

-\begin{lemma} Let $\BaseGroupoid \toto M$ be a Lie groupoid, $\varphi : X \to M$ a surjective submersion and let $\hordis$ be an Ehresmann connection for $\varphi$.
-Under the identifications of Lemma \ref{lem:ConnectionMoritaMaps0}, the morphism of 2-term truncated complexes associated to the $\zz$-graded groupoid morphism $\Phi_\hordis$ as in Proposition \ref{prop:ConnectionMoritaMaps} coincides with the horizontal lift:
+\begin{lemma} Let $\BaseGroupoid \toto M$ be a Lie groupoid, $\varphi : X \to M$ a surjective submersion and $\hordis$ an Ehresmann connection for $\varphi$.
+Under the identification as in Lemma \ref{lem:ConnectionMoritaMaps0}, the morphism of 2-term truncated complexes associated to the $\zz$-graded groupoid morphism $\Phi_\hordis$ as in Proposition \ref{prop:ConnectionMoritaMaps} coincides with the horizontal lift: